 - An IRA.
 However, the annual contribution limit is lower and your income needs to be below a maximum amount allowed by the IRS.

 - A health savings account.
 This is the best savings option of all but you need to be enrolled in a qualifying high deductible health plan to be eligible.

 - 529 college savings plan for your kids.
 The tax advantages are similar to a Roth IRA but you need kids (or grandkids) for whom you’re saving for college.

 - If you’re not eligible for 1, 2, or 3, or still have more money to save, then your imperfect 401K may be most sensible.

 Finally, there are two lesser known features that some 401K plans offer (though most do not).
 These can be quite beneficial under the right circumstances.

 First, is the so-called in-service rollover.
 If you are age 59 1/2 or older, you may be able to roll over your 401K balance into an IRA even when still employed.
 You may want to do this if your 401K has high fees or sub-optimal investment choices.

-Second, is making non-deductible contributions beyond the normal maximum contribution amount.
+Second, are non-deductible contributions beyond the normal maximum contribution amount.
 As the name implies, these are not tax-deductible but some plans allow you to contribute up to a maximum of $57,000 per year.
-The big advantage of this is that when you leave your employer, you can roll these funds into a Roth IRA.
-For high income workers, this can be quite valuable.
+The big advantage is that when you leave your employer, you can roll these funds into a Roth IRA.
+For high income workers, this back-door Roth IRA can be quite valuable.

-If these circumstances apply to your situation, check with your plan administrator to see if either option is available.
+If either circumstance applies to your situation, check with your plan administrator to see if the option is available.